Keeping Count of Liquid Calories

 Progresso's hearty soups such as Italian Meatball and Steak and Roasted Russet Potatoes were incredibly delicious meals, and very hearty.

-- Heat 1/2 cup water, and add in with the soup, into a saucepan.
+- Heat 1/2 cup water, and add the soup, into a saucepan.

 - Blend hot soup.